navmenu

 Other Notes

-• The Kodak batteries were labeled Digital Camera Batteries and it's not surprising to see that they got the equal lowest Consumer Consistency score, meaning they held their voltage in the Consumer test quite well over their life.
+• The Kodak batteries were labeled Digital Camera Batteries and it's not surprising to see that they got the equal lowest Consumer Crappiness score, meaning they held their voltage in the Consumer test quite well over their life.
+A good voltage under load is important for digital cameras, which is one big reason why alkalines do not perform well in them.
+Batteries with high Crappiness scores will also not perform well in digital cameras in the long term.

 Conclusions